Styling

 DWC also includes a customizable color palette and defaults to a clean, light visual theme, but every aspect can be adapted to your brand or product style.

 The DWC Figma library is the official design resource for creating modern, enterprise-grade web applications.
 It includes a comprehensive set of components, typography styles, and color tokens that align with the DWC design system.
-With this library, designers and developers can build visually consistent, user-friendly interfaces that balance functionality with a refined user experience.
+Designers and developers can use this library to build visually consistent, user-friendly interfaces with predictable component behavior, precise spacing, and accessible color contrast.

 Topics